emanuelratliff/abstract-inventory/README.md

 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world

-I decided to create my own rendition of the project by adding an administrator console, removing the blogs/posts, and create a template for an IT infrastructure to use a database system for tracking inventory.
+I decided to create my own rendition of the project by adding an administrator console, removing the blogs/posts, and creating a template for an IT infrastructure to use a database system for tracking inventory.

 I wanted to make something that could be easily